Code-Institute-Submissions/Tomazdo10-Memory--Games/Readme.md

 ----------------------------------------------------------------------------------------------------------------------------------

 ## TETRIS GAME
 * The purpose of this website is to introduce the game Tetris.
-The Tetris game is to play with tetriminios, the game is known worldwide and it,s playable form age 5 and onwards.
+The Tetris game is to play with tetriminos, the game is known worldwide and it,s playable form age 5 and onwards.

 * The website will give you the following information:
 A brief description/introduction about the Tetris game.